Green Cookware: Is Ceramic Cookware Safe?

 2.)
 Questionable cookware is easy to avoid as long as you’re ever-so-slightly informed, especially since safer cookware varieties are readily available.

-The good news is that there are safer kinds of cookware that can replace your non-stick pots and pans!
-So today, we’ll be discussing ceramic cookware.
+The good news is that there are safer kinds of cookware that can replace your non-stick pots and pans.
 There is absolutely no reason to continue to cook with toxic cookware.
-There are other kinds of safer cookware that I prefer, but ceramic is definitely one solid alternative.
+While there may be other kinds of cookware that I prefer, ceramic is definitely one solid alternative.

 History of Ceramics

 Ceramic cookware is one of the oldest kinds of cookware that has been used repeatedly through the centuries.
 The word “ceramics” originated from the Greek word keramikos meaning “of pottery”, and from keramos meaning “potter’s clay”.